msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 The `nr_Tuya_OpenAPI_2.0` flow is a minimal implementation, for testing and API exploration, essentially an examples collection.

 #### Config
-- SET `client_id` and `device_id` and regional Tuya [data center](https://github.com/tuya/tuya-home-assistant/blob/main/docs/regions_dataCenters.md) in  'Settings CLICK 'On Start' TAB' node una tantum.
+- SET `client_id` and `device_id` and regional Tuya [data center](https://github.com/tuya/tuya-home-assistant/blob/main/docs/regions_dataCenters.md) in  `Settings CLICK 'On Start' TAB` node una tantum.
-- SET your Tuya `SecretKey` in (all) 'Sign signStr with secret' nodes.
+- SET your Tuya `SecretKey` in (all) `Sign signStr with secret` nodes.
 - All flows are very similar, with a few differences - read the flow comments node for the required customizations.

 **notes:**
  - You may need to add `node-red-contrib-crypto-js-dynamic` from the palette manager.
  - OpenAPI uses `codes` (tuya names for DPs) and not DPs.
-The output of the 'Get SCHEMA V2.0' flow maps DPs <=> codes.
+The output of the `Get SCHEMA V2.0` flow maps DPs <=> codes.
  - API reference:
      - IoT-Core: Start [here](https://developer.tuya.com/en/docs/cloud) (registration required).
  - This project is derived from the project by NotEnoughTech ([https://github.com/notenoughtech/NodeRED-Projects/tree/master/Tuya Cloud API](https://github.com/notenoughtech/NodeRED-Projects/tree/master/Tuya%20Cloud%20API))

 ---
-### Tuya Cloud API and TuyaDAEMON
+### TuyaDAEMON and Tuya Cloud API
 The ability to access OpenAPI can open up interesting scenarios in TuyaDAEMON.
 Let's explore the various aspects:

 **Device Control**

-* Local access to Tuya real (WiFi) device properties is quite good with the tuya-smart-device node, and only in rare cases the access via CloudAPI can be useful.
+* Local access to Tuya real (WiFi) device properties is quite good with the `tuya-smart-device` node, and only in rare cases the access via CloudAPI can be useful.

-* Tuya devices such as WiFi low-power sensors, which cannot be managed with the tuya-smart-device node, are currently controlled in TuyaDAEMON with TRIGGER.
+* Tuya devices such as WiFi low-power sensors, which cannot be managed with the `tuya-smart-device` node, are currently controlled in TuyaDAEMON with TRIGGER.
 While the Trigger technique is reliable and more stable than CloudAPI, it has limitations in reading numerical measurements.
-In such cases, the use of CloudAPI (e.g., API _Query_Properties_) could be beneficial.
+In such cases, the use of CloudAPI (e.g., API `Query_Properties`) could be beneficial.

 * Some subdevices (using a hub) could also benefit from CloudAPI when not all DPs are accessible via the tuya-smart-device node.